rh-mobb/documentation/content/rhoai/aro-rag/index.md

 Here we will create a chatbot using [TinyLlama](https://arxiv.org/abs/2401.02385) model and we will use several key components from LangChain for document loading (`PyPDFLoader`), text splitting (`RecursiveCharacterTextSpliter`), vector store (`FAISS`), retrieval chain (`RetrievalQA`), and prompt templates (`PromptTemplate`), to help build our chatbot.
 And at the end of this tutorial, there will be an optional section to create another RAG system using [GPT-4](https://en.wikipedia.org/wiki/GPT-4) model via [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service), and from there we will compare the responses from both systems.

+*Disclaimer: When interacting with chatbots and AI language models, please be aware that while these systems include content filters and safety features, they are not infallible.
+It is your responsibility to use these tools appropriately and ensure your interactions are suitable.
+Neither the author of this tutorial nor the service providers can be held responsible for any unexpected or inappropriate responses.
+By proceeding, you acknowledge that AI responses can be unpredictable and may occasionally contain inaccuracies or deviate from the expected behavior.
+It is important to review and verify any critical information or advice received from these systems before acting upon it.
+In addition, please note that user interfaces may change over time as the products evolve.
+Some screenshots and instructions may not exactly match what you see.*

 ## 2. Prerequisites